 “I started dying my hair because I wanted my appearance to match my personality,” shared Ziggy Mack-Johnson, a 22-year-old stylist who who currently has long bright pink dreads.
 “I always wanted to dye my hair, but my mom wouldn’t allow it.
 I had to wait until I left home for college.”

-As Elena pointed out, it seems more men have committed to colour in the past couple years.
-Everyone from Kanye West to Zac Efron started their hair dying journey with blonde locks in 2016, before experimenting with more vibrant colours.
+As Elena pointed out, it seems more men have committed to color in the past couple years.
+Everyone from Kanye West to Zac Efron started their hair dying journey with blonde locks in 2016, before experimenting with more vibrant colors.

-Like Landlord, many young men are taking cues from punk rock and the rebellion that fuelled it.
-While colourful hair might be trending, this isn’t about fitting in.
+Like Landlord, many young men are taking cues from punk rock and the rebellion that fueled it.
+While colorful hair might be trending, this isn’t about fitting in.
 Like the 70s, the extreme looks are a result of political unrest, which Elena feels plays a part in the recent rise in men dying their hair.

 “Things have become more radical after Trump was elected,” said Elena.
 “Everyone is kind of pushing things to the next level, they want to be heard and they want to be loud.
 I think that people have something to say.”